Christodoulos I. Stefanadis

+He is also a member of the Hellenic Parliament from New Democracy.

 Biography

-Christodoulos Stefanadis was born in Ikaria, Greece and attended the University of Athens Medical School from which he graduated in 1971.
+Christodoulos Stefanadis was born in Ikaria May 31, 1947, age 77, Greece and attended the University of Athens Medical School from which he graduated in 1971.
 He completed his residency in Cardiology at the Cardiology Department of the University of Athens (1978), followed by a PhD in Athens Medical School (1981).
 He has been Professor of Cardiology since 2002 and Director of the 1st Department of Cardiology since 2003.